reuteras/dfirws/README.md

 	git clone https:/github.com/reuteras/dfirws.git
 	cd dfirws

-Start the download of included tools.
+Start the download of tools that are included in the sandbox.
 It will take some time since all tools are downloaded to disk.
-After download the tools will be extracted and prepared for faster usage in the sandbox.
+After the download the tools will be extracted and prepared for faster usage in the sandbox.
 Total space is currently around 8 GB.
-Download is done via
+Download and preparation are done via

 	.\downloadFiles.ps1